 The Masada mountain top desert fortress is one of the most popular tourist attractions in Israel and sees many tourists on a daily basis.
-The sunrise hike up to the fortress on top of the Masada Mountain is regarded as one of the best things to do in Israel.
-So when traveling to Israel soon put this on your bucketlist to see the sunrise over the Dead Sea.
+The sunrise hike up to the fortress on top of the Masada Mountain is regarded as one of the best things to do in Israel in 2022.
+So when traveling to Israel put this activity on your bucketlist and see the sunrise over the Dead Sea.

 Masada is a kind of table mountain beautifully located on the Dead Sea about 2 hours driving South from Jerusalem.
 On top you will find ruins of an old palace dating back to Herod The Great from 35 BC.
 The views over the Dead Sea all the way to Jordan are amazing and worth getting up for in the middle of the night.